TheFreeCoin/DEFI-freefinance-document/products/nft-profile-system/profile-guide.md

 ![](https://lh3.googleusercontent.com/jJmpNe_beAlRvDnAm-oXGoop55b887kqOm6OotU55IpkqgAMrS18jvkkF04hnMkfq3iieuFibxrKnVTSkgZOWOf2XvXEpo9Bi-TBtBfxleJN8Fhrh2cRwR07Xu97wrwpU-9Gh7kY)

 Congratulations!
 You now have your profile set up.
-Now anyone can view your profile to see your profile NFT picture, your team of choice, and your PancakeSwap achievements.
+Now anyone can view your profile to see your profile NFT picture, your team of choice, and your FreeFinance achievements.
 You're also ready to participate in any special team events when they happen!